-Cover Options More about this choice Waiting period 30 days 90 days 1 year 2 years The waiting period is the period the life insured must wait before the benefit period commences.
+Cover Options More about this choice Waiting 30 days period 90 days 1 year 2 years The waiting period is the period the life insured must wait before the benefit period commences.
 The waiting period starts the day the life insured consults a medical practitioner , and receives advice confirming significant disability .
-A separate waiting period applies for each separate illness or injury for which you can claim in respect of a life insured under this cover, unless it is a recurring claim Benefit period 2 years To age 65 To age 80 The benefit period is the maximum period of time that you will be paid for a benefit for any one illness or injury while the life insured is significantly disabled.
+A separate waiting period applies for each separate illness or injury for which you can claim in respect of a life insured under this cover, unless it Benefit period 2 years To age 65 To age 80 is a recurring claim .
+The benefit period is the maximum period of time that you will be paid for a benefit for any one illness or injury while the life insured is significantly disabled .